jhriv/vagrant-as-infrastructure/README.md

 ## Python

-A box with a name that includes "Debian" or "Ubuntu" (case insensitive) will have `python` and `python-apt` installed automatically.
+A box with a name that includes "Alpine", "Debian" or "Ubuntu" (case insensitive) will have `python` and `python-apt` installed automatically.
 This can be overridden by setting `needs_python: false` in the `GUESTS.rb` defintion for the box.

 ## Caveats